linode/docs/docs/platform/linode-kubernets-engine/deploy-lke-cluster-with-api/index.md

         KUBE_VAR='YXBpVmVyc2lvbjogdjEK ...
 0TFMwdExRbz0'

-1. Navigate to your computer's `~.kube` directory.
+1. Navigate to your computer's `~/.kube` directory.
 This is where kubectl looks for kubeconfig files, by default.

         cd ~/.kube